-The course focuses on the development of communication skills with a balance of speaking, listening, reading and writing tasks.
-You will learn through class activities, individual, pair and small group work.
+The course focuses on the development of communication skills with a balance of speaking, listening, reading, and writing tasks.
+You will learn through class activities, individual, pair, and small group work.

 - The English for IELTS elective focuses on language development, with competence in the four key IELTS test areas (writing, speaking, listening, and reading) developed during the course.
 This elective also builds awareness of the IELTS test format and provides practical exam skills and strategies.
-Please note that the English for IELTS elective requires a minimum enrolment of 5 weeks, and the course book must be purchased.

 - The Business English elective teaches a range of business communication skills, with a focus on practical language.
 Every few weeks the Business English class will take part in a project involving real-life business skills such as advertising, marketing, presenting, selling a product and writing a report.